 My wooden cutting boards are one of my most used and beloved kitchen tools.
 In fact, while a good chef's knife is often the sexier choice for most favorite kitchen implement, the truth is a good knife is nothing without a good board to use it on.
 In my household, the choice of material is wood for its ease and beauty.

-Read on for some simple advice on caring for your wooden cutting boards.
-Do this regularly and they'll never warp or crack.
+Read on for some simple advice on caring for your wooden cutting boards —and your beloved wooden spoons, too!
+Oil your wooden boards and utensils regularly and they'll never warp or crack.

 Wood or Plastic?
 A Personal Choice